 This dairy-free pie crust recipe is the perfect base for all your pies.
 Nothing is like a homemade pie crust made with dairy-free butter.

 Most store-bought pie crusts contain dairy.
 Which is why it’s safest to make at home for friends and family who have a dairy allergy or are lactose intolerant.

 - Frozen Plant butter: Needs to be frozen to prevent overmixing.
-I like the Country Crock plant butter because it’s one of the best affordable vegan butters.
-I would love to try Myoko’s.
+I like the Country Crock plant butter because it bakes well and is an affordable vegan butter.
+If you want to go all out try Myoko’s vegan butter.

 - Salt: Essential to a delicious crust and enhances the flavours.

-- Sugar: Optional.
-Omit if you’re using a savoury pie filling.
+- Sugar: Optional bit helps with browning the crust.
+Omit if you’re making a savoury pie filling.

 - Wheat Flour: I use an all purpose flour blend.
-Use half all purpose and half pastry flour to make it lighter.
+To make it lighter you can use half all purpose and half pastry flour.

 - Ice Water: It makes it so the butter doesn’t melt as quickly while mixing the crust.
 Add ice cubes to some cold water.
 Don’t add the cubes to your crust.

-- Lemon Juice: Inhibits the development of gluten which makes the crust flake better.
+- Lemon Juice: Inhibits the development of gluten which helps the crust flake.